 Measures Taken to Improve Energy Efficiency

-features installed that impact on its thermal
+features installed that impact on its thermal efficiency and the

 Site and orientation

 There are a couple of reasons I did not choose a larger block which would have allowed full passive design.
 Firstly larger blocks in the area that I was interested in were more expensive - and I was on a budget.
 Secondly the larger blocks on the subdivision had minimum house size covenants meaning that I would have had to build a house at least 50% larger than I wanted.
 This would add considerable expense.
 The last reason is that I did not want to have to maintain the grounds of a larger block.
 Refer to the Subdivisions page for further commentary on issues relating to subdivisions.